hmorzaria/atlantis_azure/atlantis_template.md

 ##### USE THIS SCRIPT TO CREATE A TEMPLATE THAT CAN THEN BE REPLICATED TO LAUNCH MULTIPLE VIRTUAL MACHINES.
 FIRST CREATE THE MACHINE IN THE AZURE PORTAL.
 NOTE DS SERIES AND SSD AS STORAGE CANNOT BE USED WITH THESE INSTRUCTIONS, AND IS MORE EXPENSIVE.
 #
+This code assumes you are running Ubuntu Server 17.04 Check the version of your OS

+     lsb_release -a

 ## 1. Set current time zone and users
 ##### Time zone